 Some good locations include: Beaver Pond, Rein Orchid, Lightning Lake day-use area, and the Similkameen Trail, often in the early morning.

 Facilities Available at this Park

-Group Summer Camping: Two group campsites, Lone Duck I and Lone Duck II are available for summer camping.
+Lone Duck I and Lone Duck II are available for summer camping.
 The group campsites are open from May to October.
-(Dates subject to change due to weather conditions) The group site consists of a shelter complete with picnic tables and wood stove; no firewood, pit toilets, grassy area for tents, a parking lot and the use of showers at the Lightning Lake campground.
-Both sites overlook Lightning Lake Lone Duck Bay.
-They are located 4 km off of Hwy 3.
-The turnoff to the campground is 41 km east of the west portal to the park.
+(Dates subject to change due to weather conditions) The group sites consist of a shelter complete with picnic tables and wood stove; toilets, an open area for tents, a parking lot and the use of showers at the Lightning Lake campground.
+Both sites overlook Lightning Lake's Lone Duck Bay.
+They are located 4 km off of Highway 3 on Gibson Pass Road.
 There are several hiking/walking trails close to this campground and the Lightning Lake Amphitheater is a very short walk.

-Cambie Creek Group Campsite: This area is available for reservations and consists of pit toilets, parking lot and a large walk-in camping area to set up your tents or dig-in.
-NO FIRES allowed, no water and there are no picnic tables available.
+Cambie Creek Group Campsite is available for large group reservations and consists a pit toilet, parking lot and a large walk-in camping area to set up tents.
+No fires are permitted.
+There is no running water or picnic tables at this site.

 Pit or Flush Toilets